cloudflare/cloudflare-docs/content/magic-wan/how-to/configure-static-routes.md

 # Configure static routes

-Magic WAN uses a static configuration to route your traffic through [Anycast tunnels](/magic-wan/about/tunnels-and-encapsulation/) from Cloudflare’s edge to your locations.
+Magic WAN uses a static configuration to route your traffic through [Anycast tunnels](/magic-wan/about/tunnels-and-encapsulation/) from Cloudflare’s global network to your locations.

 You must assign a route priority to each tunnel–subnet pair in your configuration, as follows: